-2022 £'000 2021 £'000
+2023 £'000 2022 £'000

-Amounts due within one year 5 5
+Amounts due within one year Amounts due in two and five years 1 5

-Amounts due in two and five years 1 6
+Amounts due in two and live years

-6 11
+1 6

-20 Related party transactions
+21 Related party transactions

 Owing to the nature of the Academy Trust and the composition of the board of directors being drawn from local public and private sector organisations, transactions may take place with organisations in which the Directors have an interest.
-All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook 2021, including notifying ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and in accordance with the Academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
-There were no such transactions in the current or prior year, but the following relationship is disclosed:
+All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook 2022, including notifying ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and in accordance with the Academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
+There were no such transactions in the current or prior year.